Understanding Dog Aggression

 Dog aggression can stem from various factors, including:

-• Fear: A fearful dog may become aggressive as a defence mechanism.
+Fear: A fearful dog may become aggressive as a defence mechanism when they feel afraid or cornered.

-• Territorial: Dogs can be protective of their space, food, or toys.
+Resource Guarding: Dogs can be protective of their space and guard their food, toys or sleeping area with aggression.

-• Pain or illness: Medical conditions can make dogs more irritable and prone to aggression.
+Pain or illness: Medical conditions can make dogs more irritable and prone to aggression.
+Health issues like arthritis, dental disease, or injuries.

-• Lack of socialisation: Dogs that haven’t been properly socialised may react aggressively to unfamiliar situations.
+Lack of socialisation: Dogs that haven’t been properly socialised may react aggressively to unfamiliar situations, different people, animals to anxiety or fear..

 How to Respond to Aggression